vanadium-archive/travel/README.md

 Optionally, it is possible to use your own install of Node.js if you would like to use a more recent version.

-In order to run the local syncbase instance via `make bootstrap` or related targets, you will need to ensure that the standard Vanadium binaries have been built by running:

-    v23 go install v.io/...

 ## Building

 The default make task will install any modules listed in the `package.json` and